oracle/node-oracledb/doc/src/api_manual/errors.rst

 The *Error* object contains ``errorNum``, ``message``, ``offset`` and ``stack`` properties.

-.. attribute:: errorNum
+.. attribute:: error.errorNum

   This property is a number which represents the Oracle error number.
 This value is undefined for non-Oracle errors and for messages prefixed with NJS or DPI.

-.. attribute:: message
+.. attribute:: error.message

   This property is a string which represents the text of the error message.